 By default the recovery method strictly uses the name of the cluster in the externalClusters section to locate the main folder of the backup data within the object store, which is normally reserved for the name of the server.
-You can specify a different one with the barmanObjectStore.serverName property (by default assigned to the value of name in the external cluster definition).
+Backup plugins provide ways to specify a different one.
+For example, the Barman Cloud Plugin provides the serverName parameter (by default assigned to the value of name in the external cluster definition).

-Bootstrap from a backup (recovery)
+Bootstrap from a backup ( recovery )

-Given the several possibilities, methods, and combinations that the EDB Postgres for Kubernetes operator provides in terms of backup and recovery, please refer to the "Recovery" section.
+Given the variety of backup methods and combinations of backup storage options provided by the EDB Postgres for Kubernetes operator for recovery, please refer to the dedicated "Recovery" section for detailed guidance on each method.

-Bootstrap from a live cluster (pg_basebackup)
+Bootstrap from a live cluster ( pg\basebackup )

-The pg_basebackup bootstrap mode lets you create a new cluster (target) as an exact physical copy of an existing and binary compatible PostgreSQL instance (source), through a valid streaming replication connection.
-The source instance can be either a primary or a standby PostgreSQL server.
+The pg\basebackup bootstrap mode allows you to create a new cluster (target) as an exact physical copy of an existing and binary-compatible PostgreSQL instance (source) managed by EDB Postgres for Kubernetes, using a valid streaming replication connection.
+The source instance can either be a primary or a standby PostgreSQL server.
+It's crucial to thoroughly review the requirements section below, as the pros and cons of PostgreSQL physical replication fully apply.